top of page

 My primary research areas are applied ethics (technology, new media, & broadly the internet) and social epistemology (normative epistemology, public discourse, epistemic agency, health of epistemic communities).

-My primary teaching areas currently include ethics and technology, feminist philosophy, and epistemology.
+My primary teaching areas currently include ethics and technology, bioethics, feminist philosophy, and epistemology.

 Some recent publications include: "Can Retributivism and Risk Assessment Be Reconciled?"
 (2024) with T. Napoletano, "Listening for Epistemic Community" (2023), "Is There A Duty To Disclose Epistemic Risk?"
 (2022).